 Listening to the music, moving the body on the beat, following directions and keeping up with the music all require students to pay attention while using multiple parts of the brain and body together.

 Some things to consider when choosing activities.

 Be aware of student ability- Kinders may not be able to keep the beat, or snap, but they can “experience” the beat through a variety of activities using body percussion.
 (Ideas are in the strategies section)

 Be consistent and repeat activities or patterns so that students are comfortable playing body percussion.
 When you first introduce it, your students may play around or laugh.
-But as you keep using it in your classroom, they will consider it to be a normal thing!
+But as you keep using body percussion activities in your classroom, they will consider it to be a normal thing!

 Consider playing some instrumental music and have students do just one action at a time.

-Sing Play Create is on SPOTIFY!
+By the way- did you know that Sing Play Create is on SPOTIFY?
 We have instrumental music tracks for you to use for these types of activities.

 Circle Time: Have everyone sit in a circle.
 Play a drum.